Desperationis/historian/README.md

     ...
 ```

-Running `historian.py my_folder sorted/` would look through every file and use its filename or its metadata to turn that messy directory into:
+Running `historian my_folder sorted/` would look through every file and use its filename or its metadata to turn that messy directory into:

 ```
 sorted/